chael-ai/midil-kit/docs/docs/modules/midilapi.md

     include: Optional[Include] = Depends(parse_include)
 ):
     """
-    Retrieves a list of articles, supporting JSON:API sorting and eager loading of relationships.
+    Retrieves a list of articles, supporting JSON API sorting and eager loading of relationships.
     Example: GET /articles?sort=-createdAt,title&include=author,comments.author
     """
     # In a real application, you would use 'sort' and 'include' to modify your database query